thoughtbot/ember-cli-rails/README.md

 end
 ```

-When serving the EmberCLI generated `index.html`, don't use Rails' layout HTML:
+When serving the EmberCLI generated `index.html`, make sure the controller's
+`layout` is disabled, as EmberCLI generates a fully-formed HTML document:

 ```rb
 # app/controllers/application.rb